Pronouns in English Grammar: Types, Examples, and Rules

 Either: Refers to one or the other of two persons or things.

-• I have applied for two jobs.
-I hope to get a call from either of them.
+• I have applied for two jobs and hope to receive a call from either.

 Neither: It means neither one nor the other when referring to two persons or things.